spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 # Create your Workspace

-## 1. Basic Information
+## 1. Add the Basic Information
-Provide basic information for the Workspace such as:
+Provide the basic information for the Workspace such as:

 * Unique Name
 * Optional Description